ReFreezed/LuaWebGen/README.md

 ## Why?

-The rant: After using *Hugo* for a short time I got fed up with how annoying it was to add custom functionality (everything has to be a template), how "content" and "static" files were treated differently, how CSS files were excluded from the templating system,
+The rant: After using *Hugo* for a little while I got fed up with how annoying it was to add custom functionality (everything has to be a template), how "content" and "static" files were treated differently, how CSS files were excluded from the templating system,